ElsdonC/Space-Tourism/README.md

 ![Design preview for the Space tourism website coding challenge](./preview.jpg)

 This is a solution to the [Space tourism multi-page website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
-Using Figma designs and turning them into code.
+The challenges provide Figma designs for developers to reconstruct through code.

 <h2 align="center">Links</h2>